annleefores/cruddur/journal/week0.md

 If enabled, the auto-prompt enables you to use the ENTER key to complete a partially entered command.

-- To enable it run `aws --cli-auto-prompt` (only works for a single line)
+- To enable it run `aws --cli-auto-prompt` (only works for a single line).

 ![cli auto prompt](media/week0/auto-prompt.png)